Paula Di Marco

-Currently based in Vancouver, British Columbia, Paula Di Marco is a visual artist who explores figurative subjects using watercolor as her main medium.
-Paula was born in California and raised in Argentina where she first developed her love for art, which she inherited from her mother who was an artist in her early years.
-Paula taught herself how to draw during her teenage years by creating portraits of her childhood crush.
-However, she ended up leading an academic and subsequently a corporate life that kept her away from art.
-The next step in that life was moving to Vancouver to pursue a Master in Business Administration from the University of British Columbia.
-The beauty of the city inspired her to pick up her instruments again and rekindle that old flame in her heart.
+Paula was born in California and raised in Argentina, where she first developed her love for art, a passion she inherited from her mother, an artist in her early years.
+During her teenage years, Paula taught herself to draw by creating portraits of her rock-and-roll crush.
+However, her life took a different path as she pursued an academic and later a corporate career that kept her away from art.
+This journey led her to Vancouver, Canada, where she completed a Master of Business Administration at the University of British Columbia.

 2022 Introspections + Expressions, Kay Meek Arts Centre, Vancouver, Canada